slusarczyk41/wyborcza_articles/README.md

 #### 6. Further steps

-- Find people who got paid to write rage comments
+###### 1) Find people who got paid to write rage comments

 As I wrote ath the beginning I found that some comments are flagged as "suspicious".
 We all know that there are companies who got paid for writing comments for specific purposes, maybe I am able to cluster a real users and those companies/bots?
 Useful features:
-- sentiment
+* sentiment
-- regularity
+* regularity
 - connections with other commenters
 - vocabulary
-- response speed
+* response speed
-- posting hours
+* posting hours

+##### 2) Try again training model for number of replies label with different settings
+Try:
+- Batch normalization
+- Adam optimizer
+- zero centered - data
+- lower learning rate